top Why Run Linux On Macs?

 A 360 display would be a step further in the evolution of these displays.
 But, I am not sure they are totally necessary.
 Vision forward and within the front 180 degrees is really not much of a problem.
 The A pillars are small and it is easy to look around them with very small head movements.
 Only the areas to the side and back and below the trunk lid are obscured.
 The back up and right turn cameras cover those areas, the only real blind spot is to the left and back.

-BTW: Car talk has a detailed explanation of how to position your side mirrors to minimize your blind spots.
+Car talk has a detailed explanation of how to position your side mirrors to minimize your blind spots. about a month and a half ago

 "A happily married Ontario woman was shocked and dismayed last January to discover that she had an active account with dating site Zoosk.com."